-- It’s time for maintenance – while it may be easy to put off, getting your septic tank routinely pumped will help you avoid future emergencies.
+It’s time for maintenance – while it may be easy to put off, getting your septic tank routinely pumped will help you avoid future emergencies.
+NoCo Septic generally recommends that you get your septic tank pumped at least every two years.
+However, if you have a larger home with a variety of users, you may need pumping sooner.
 If you aren’t sure how often you should pump your septic tank, then contact our team for help.

-- Slow draining or flushing – are you noticing it is taking longer to drain or flush your toilets than usual?
-This is a tell-tale sign that you are due for a pumping.
+Slow draining or flushing – are you noticing it is taking longer to drain or flush your toilets than usual?
+This is a tell-tale sign that you are due for pumping.

-- Sewage backup – possibly the worst and most apparent wake up sign is a sewage backup on your property.
+Sewage backup – possibly the worst and most apparent wake-up sign is a sewage backup in your home.

 NoCo Septic’s Approach

-Our team at NoCo Septic values our trustworthy reputation in providing quality septic maintenance to the Northern Colorado area.
-When you call us to pump your septic tank, we will send a technician out to thoroughly inspect your system.
+Our team at NoCo Septic values our trustworthy reputation in providing quality septic pumping to the Northern Colorado area.
+When you call us to pump your septic tank, we will send a trained technician out to thoroughly inspect your system at the time of pumping.
 Once inspected we will notify you of any irregularities or concerns.
 We will then begin the pumping process and restore your tank so it is working once more.

-If you need septic tank pumping or maintenance, our team at NoCo Septic is here to help.
-Call us today to learn more about our services and schedule an appointment.
+If you need or are unsure if you need septic tank pumping or maintenance, our team at NoCo will find a solution that works for you.
+Call us today to learn more about our septic tank pumping services today.